-In 1993, in response to the mass atrocities committed in the early 1990s in the republics of the former Yugoslavia, the United Nations Security Council created the International Criminal Tribunal for the Former Yugoslavia (ICTY).
+In response to atrocities committed in the early 1990s in the republics of the former Yugoslavia, the United Nations Security Council — looking back to the innovations of the Nuremberg Trials — established the International Criminal Tribunal for the Former Yugoslavia (ICTY) in 1993.
 It was the first international criminal tribunal since Nuremberg and the first ever mandated to prosecute the crime of genocide.

-Between 1993 and 2017, during its mandate, the ICTY charged more than 160 individuals including heads of state, army chiefs-of-staff, cabinet ministers, and many other high- and mid-level political, military, and police officials from various parties to the conflict.
+During its mandate from 1993 to 2017, the ICTY charged more than 160 individuals including heads of state, army chiefs-of-staff, cabinet ministers, and many other high-and mid-level political, military, and police officials from various parties to the conflict.
 Its indictments addressed crimes committed from 1991 to 2001 against members of various ethnic groups.

 International Criminal Tribunal for Rwanda

-The Rwandan Genocide began in April 1994, when a plane was shot down while carrying Rwandan President Juvenal Habyarimana, a Hutu, and Burundian President, Cyprien Ntaryamira.
-Hutu extremists distributed propaganda suggesting that all Tutsi civilians were a part of the military threat posed by the Rwandan Patriotic Front.
-Hutu extremists launched their plans to destroy the entire Tutsi civilian population.
+The Rwandan Genocide began in April 1994, when an airplane was shot down while carrying Rwandan Presiden Juvenal Habyarimana, a Hutu, and Burundian President, Cyprien Ntaryamira.
+Following the incident, Hutu extremists distributed propaganda suggesting that all Tutsi civilians were a part of a military threat posed by the Rwandan Patriotic Front.
+Hutu extremists launched plans to destroy the entire Tutsi civilian population.
 They secretly drew up lists of Tutsi and moderate Hutu leaders to assassinate, they armed and trained youth militias, and they instigated massacres of civilians.
 An estimated 800,000 people, mostly Tutsis, were slaughtered in 100 days.
 As genocide continued in Rwanda, the United Nations cut the peacekeeping force to just 270 soldiers.

 On November 8, 1994, the United Nations established the International Criminal Tribunal for Rwanda (ICTR) in the neighboring country of Tanzania.
-As was the case with the ICTY, the ICTR operated alongside domestic courts, but ultimately had primacy.
-In October 1998, the ICTR delivered the first-ever conviction for genocide against Jean-Paul Akayesu, finding that he had incited and led acts of violence against Tutsi civilians in the town where he served as mayor.
+The ICTR operated alongside domestic courts, but its decisions had ultimate primacy over those of domestic courts.
+In October 1998, the ICTR delivered the first ever conviction for genocide against Jean-Paul Akayesu, finding that he had incited and led acts of violence against Tutsi civilians in the town where he served as mayor.
 This was also the first time that an international court had considered rape to be a component of the crime of genocide.